Skip to content

 Episode 8: Can You Ever Escape Your Personal and Scientific Bubbles – Stories in Science Podcast, February 15, 2018 (short recording with related post ).

-On Being a Science Mama – ScienceMamas Podcast (recorded January 30, 2018, to be released at a later date).*
+On Being a Science Mama – ScienceMamas Podcast (recorded January 30, 2018, to be released later) [Title noted for topic].

 SCIENCE POLICY/ADVOCACY INTERVIEWS & VIDEOS

-- Future of Research in the biomedical transparency space – Oral speaker interview, Biomedical Transparency Summit, Bethesda, MD, February 15, 2019 (Future of Research projects, where biomedical transparency is going, transparency tips for PhD students).
+Future of Research in the biomedical transparency space – Oral speaker interview, Biomedical Transparency Summit, Bethesda, MD, February 15, 2019.

-- March for Science – Oral history interview, Adam Shapiro, April 4 & May 8, 2017 (via Skype, to be transcribed in 2018 by Center for Oral History of the Chemical Heritage Foundation).*
+March for Science – Oral history interview, Adam Shapiro, April 4 & May 8, 2017 (to be transcribed by Center for Oral History of the Chemical Heritage Foundation).

-- How you can make change today – Recorded video as a final assignment for the ASBMB ‘Art of Science Communication’ course, March 31, 2017 (postdoctoral salaries/biomedical workforce).
+How you can make change today – Recorded video on postdoctoral salaries/biomedical workforce, ASBMB ‘Art of Science Communication’ course, March 31, 2017.